Stray Cat Surrender

 Unvaccinated surrender: $30

-Multiple strays surrender: After the initial surrender fee of $30 will be due, additional kittens in a litter may be added for $10 with the approval of staff.
+Multiple kitten surrender: After the initial surrender fee of $30 will be due, additional kittens in a litter may be added for $10 with the approval of staff.
 This does not apply to adult cats.

 Frequently Asked Questions